-Dog Bins - Portsmouth has over 1000 dog waste bins dotted around the city.
+Dog Bins - Portsmouth has over 1000 dog waste bins located around the city.
 These are emptied, cleaned and disinfected three times a week by a 3-man team over a 7-day week, 52 days weeks per year.
 Colas can collect in excess of 6 tonnes of dog waste each week.

 Graffiti - The Colas Grimebuster Team deal with graffiti removal.
 This 2-man team use a high-pressure hot water wash to clean graffiti on lamp columns and subways or any other area affected by graffiti.
 They remove any offensive graffiti within 2 hours of receiving the report.

 Block Sweeping - Colas’ team of road sweepers undertake a block sweep in residential areas every week within 24 hours of the household waste removal.
 Working Tuesday through to Saturday every week, each team of block sweepers has its dedicated route.

 Alleyway Sweeping - The team sweep all of Portsmouth’s many alleyways weekly & remove any fly tip.

 Litter Picking - Our team of litter pickers’ work 12 hours per day, 7 days a week to keep the streets free of litter.
 During the summer, Colas increase the frequency and number of operatives litter picking on the beach and seafront to cope with the longer days and influx of visitors to the city.